awsdocs/amazon-efs-user-guide/doc_source/how-it-works.md

 For a list of Amazon EC2 Linux and macOS Amazon Machine Images \(AMIs\) that support this protocol, see [NFS support](mounting-fs-old.md#mounting-fs-nfs-info)\.
 For some AMIs, you must install an NFS client to mount your file system on your Amazon EC2 instance\.
 For instructions, see [Installing the NFS client](mounting-fs-old.md#mounting-fs-install-nfsclient)\.

  You can access your Amazon EFS file system concurrently from multiple NFS clients, so applications that scale beyond a single connection can access a file system\.
-Amazon EC2 instances running in multiple Availability Zones within the same AWS Region can access the file system, so that many users can access and share a common data source\.
+Amazon EC2 and other AWS compute instances running in multiple Availability Zones within the same AWS Region can access the file system, so that many users can access and share a common data source\.

 For a list of AWS Regions where you can create an Amazon EFS file system, see the [Amazon Web Services General Reference](https://docs.aws.amazon.com/general/latest/gr/rande.html#elasticfilesystem_region)\.